jeffmccune/resume/index.md

 > implementations.
 Leveraged Puppet and custom written Python tools to reduce
 > cost and error rates.

-> **Senior Systems Administrator (Apr 2008 - Jul 2009)** - Automated backups,
+> **Senior Systems Administrator (Apr 2008 - Jul 2009)** - Automated backups.
+> Designed and implemented SAN storage.
+Designed and implemented
-> managed the storage infrastructure, virtualization infrastructure with Solaris
+> virtualization infrastructure with Solaris Zones, Xen and VMware.
+Designed
-> Zones, Xen and VMware, network layer.
+> and implemented the datacenter network and physical host connectivity.

 ##### [The Ohio State University](https://www.osu.edu)

-> **Systems Administrator (Mar 2004 - Mar 2008)** - Provide technical support to
+> **Systems Administrator (Mar 2004 - Mar 2008)** - Provided technical support
-> faculty, staff and graduate students at the Department of Mathematics.
+> to faculty, staff and graduate students at the Department of Mathematics.
 > Developed, deployed and maintained network services and infrastructure.
 > Managed student employees.
 Designed and implemented a configuration
 > management system using Puppet which replaced cfengine in the network.